MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/reset-passwords.md

 - BEA160
 - GEA150
 ms.assetid: 7a5d073b-7fae-4aa5-8f96-9ecd041aba9c
-description: "Learn how to reset password for a user in Office 365 business subscription. "
+description: "Learn how to reset password for a user in Microsoft 365 business subscription. "
 ---

-# Reset Office 365 business passwords
+# Reset business passwords

 Watch a short video about resetting user passwords.<br><br>